DavidTPate/bloc/README.md

 ```

 ### $size
-Selects documents if the array field is a specified size.
+Selects documents if the array field is the specified size.

 ```js
 {